Kiefner and Associates, Inc.

 Analysis Approach

-Surface loading on buried pipes originates from two sources: the live load on the ground surface and the soil overburden on top of the pipe.
+Surface loading on buried pipes originates from the live load on the ground surface and the soil overburden on top of the pipe.

 The live loads on the surface transfer into underground soil.
-The resulting pressure transferred onto the top of the buried pipe can then be calculated, such as using the Boussinesq equation.
-The weight of the overburden soil above the pipe also generates pressure on the pipe top.
-For pipe buried at shallow to moderate depth, this pressure component can be simply estimated by calculating the prism load from the weight of the soil column over the pipe.
-For deeper buried pipe, more rigorous models should be considered.
+The resulting pressure transferred onto the top of the buried pipe can then be calculated using the Boussinesq Equation.
+The weight of the overburdened soil above the pipe also generates pressure on the pipe top.
+For pipes buried at shallow to moderate depths, this pressure component can be estimated by calculating the prism load from the weight of the soil column over the pipe.
+More rigorous models should be considered for deeper buried pipes.

-The hoop stress can be determined via CEPA[1] equation developed by Warman et al. through the modification of Spangler stress formulas.
-The computed hoop stress considers both the stiffening effect from internal pressure as well as the support from soil surrounding the pipes.
+The hoop stress can be determined via the CEPA [1] Equation developed by Warman et al. by modifying Spangler stress formulas.
+The computed hoop stress considers the stiffening effect from internal pressure and the support from the soil surrounding the pipes.

 The longitudinal stress in the pipe resulting from surface loading has two components.
-The first component is due to local bending in the pipe wall.
-The amount of this component approximates to the Poisson ratio of pipe material multiplied by the hoop stress of local bending.
-The second component is due to the bending of the pipe axis under the nonuniform distribution of pressure on the pipe top in pipe axis direction.
-The amount of this component can be
+The first component is local bending in the pipe wall.
+The amount of this component approximates the Poisson ratio of pipe material multiplied by the hoop stress of local bending.
+The second component is bending the pipe axis under the nonuniform pressure distribution on the pipe top in the pipe axis direction.

 Comparison of Kiefner Approach with API RP 1102

-Except for a more flexible application of the Kiefner approach over API RP 1102, the performance of two approaches is also compared through two plots.
-Experimental data are collected from three different research groups.
-The predicted stresses from the Kiefner approach or from API RP 1102 versus the measured stresses from the tests are plotted.
-One plot shows the hoop stress and the other plot shows the longitudinal stress.
+Except for a more flexible application of the Kiefner Approach over API RP 1102, the performance of the two approaches is also compared through two plots.
+Experimental data was collected from three different research groups.
+The predicted stresses from the Kiefner Approach or API RP 1102 versus the measured stresses from the tests are plotted.
+One plot shows hoop stress, and the other shows longitudinal stress.
 The red dots with cross signs are cases out of the applicable range of API RP 1102.
-From the plots, the Kiefner approach always predicts conservative stresses while API RP 1102 may not in many cases.
-Furthermore, the prediction from the Kiefner approach keeps increasing with the increase in measured stress from the tests.
+From the plots, the Kiefner Approach always predicts conservative stresses, while API RP 1102 may not in many cases.
+Furthermore, the prediction from the Kiefner Approach keeps increasing with the increased measured stress from the tests.
 However, API RP 1102 sometimes predicts a different trend from that observed in the tests.

 Scroll to Top